LaunchCodeEducation/intro-to-professional-web-dev/src/chapters/angular-lsn1/angular-1st-steps.rst

 Be prepared to wait...
 The compiler requires some time to build and deploy even small projects, and it may be a few moments before you see any action in the terminal.
-If no errors occur, a "Compiled successfully" message appears.
+If no errors occur, a "Compiled successfully" message eventually appears.

 The important part of this feedback is the ``localhost`` line, which provides a URL for viewing your work in a browser.
 Copy the URL and paste it into the